HugoVaillendet/neutron-shielding/README.md

 The goal of this project is to simulate neutron shielding of a physical medium from a punctual neutron source.
 We will start from the most basic model and grow in complexity further to match more realistic results.

-We will use a 2 dimensional polar system for our entire simulation.
+Our problem will be in 3 dimensions.
+Our source will emit in a spherical way and our shield will be a cylindrical shape.

 Most of the numerical methods used here are inspired form the *Particle-Transport Simulation with the Monte Carlo Method* [[1]](#1)